Kendal Banker & Liverpool Merchant William Edward Maude (1818-1904)

 'Maude was involved in on-going imports from Chile, he could have been bringing in anything containing nitrate in some form.
 Enterprising manure and glue works would be capable of converting the nitrates in caliche, for example, into saltpetre without too much effort.
 It seems to me to be very unlikely that glue works used ‘piss and shit’ (pardon the chemistry terms) to produce a nitrate'.

-1876 July 1st, an article in the Northwich Guardian reported the launch of the Lowwood coaster ‘Leven’ by Wincham Co, followed by trials in October/November and at sea in December.
-The 'Leven' was owned by The Lowwood Gunpowder Co and shipped saltpetre from the Acton Bridge works up the coast to Ulverston ... or was it used to tranship imported material from Liverpool?
+1876 July 1st, an article in the Northwich Guardian reported the launch of the Lowwood coaster Leven built by the Wincham Ship Building, Boiler & Salt Co, Witton Brook.
+An iron vessel 88ft long 102 gross tonnage with Galton boilers.
+The launch, by Mrs Youd, daughter of Mr Harrison manager of the Lowwood Factory at Acton Bridge, was followed by trials in October/November and at sea in December.
+The 'Leven' was owned by The Lowwood Gunpowder Co and shipped saltpetre from the Acton Bridge works up the coast to Ulverston ... and was it also used to tranship imported material from Liverpool?

 In 1882 steam power replaced water power and the Minute Books of The Weaver Navigation recorded that W E Maude received compensation of £1,680 from the Trustees for the loss of water power at Acton Bridge.